nateP82/compostCollectors/Design/applicationFlow.md

 ## Access site features
 - Users can navigate the site to:
-  - Access their account informaiton
+  - Access their account informaiton, displayed as  JSP
-  - Request a scheduled pickup
+  - Request a scheduled pickup JSP page with date/time picker
-  - Request a new compost bin or request a replacement bin
+  - Request a new compost bin or request a replacement bin via JSP page with form
   - View their user contributions to date.
-Connect to API to create data
+Connect to API to create data, display on JSP page

 ## View Account information
 - JSP that displays user account informaiton